This weekend after a lazy morning and a sumptuous brunch we suddenly decided to go to Sewri Fort.

 Later, as threats from the sea decreased, the importance of the Sewri Fort too gone and it became a godown of the Mumbai Port Trust.
 Not to mention, it was in a bad shape when a few years back the Maharashtra State’s Department of Archaeology and Museums took it over for its upkeep and renovation.

 This is all what is left of the fort.

-I could not see a single sign board from station till this place guiding people.
 The place is deserted and I was wondering if it has become a hangout for petty crimes.
 When I clicked the below photo and some more, one of them saw me and alerted others.
 The whole thing was so scary that we hurried up and left the place without any delay.